Skip to content

 Link to this section

 Graceful handling involves monitoring for 429 status codes and triggering a retry method.
+The header RateLimit-Reset will return the number of seconds until the rate limit is reset.

 Your method should follow an exponential back-off schedule to reduce request volume as needed.
 We also recommend building randomness into the back-off schedule to avoid a ‘thundering herd’ effect.